pauljamescleary/go-rest-postgres/README.md

 The author of this repository carries opinions about how to best organize an application / repository.
 Those opinions / choices are described below:

 1. No ORM (Object Relational Mapper) - Golang has a few ORMs that are popular, in particular [GORM](https://gorm.io/) and [Ent](https://entgo.io/).
-   1. ORMs hide SQL, and SQL is already super declaritive and easy to read
-   2. ORMs typically require some schema setup, and code generation, and knowing what goes where
-   3. It can be difficult to optimize ORM SQL
+However, the mapping ability in tools like [Scany](https://github.com/georgysavva/scany) take care of a lot of tedious work of working with databases (mapping rows to structs).
+Declaritive SQL in code (imo) is preferable to code generation and clunky SQL-esque APIs.
+2. [Atlas](https://atlasgo.io/) for database migrations.
+There are 1000 ways to run migrations in golang, and unfortunately there doesn't seem to be a lot of consensus.
+However, what I enjoy about Atlas is that it includes Terraform support and it allows you to define your schema in an HCL file and it magically figures out how to update your target database.
+You can see this in `database/schema.hcl` and just a simple `atlas schema apply` and your database is now in sync.
-2. Echo for the REST API - There are a lot of http frameworks in the golang echosystem, including [Echo](https://echo.labstack.com/) and [Gin](https://gin-gonic.com/).
-Echo seemed to provide a lot out of the box, including things like Auth.
+3. [Echo](https://echo.labstack.com/) for the REST API - There are a lot of http frameworks in the golang echosystem, including [Echo](https://echo.labstack.com/) and [Gin](https://gin-gonic.com/).
+Honestly, I found using the docs with Echo simpler, but don't have a strong opinion on the web framework side.  `net/http` might be just as good as the other choices, `Gin` being pretty popular.
-3. PGX for the database - `database/sql` would be fine as well, but PGX is PostgreSQL optimized and includes connection pooling.
+4. [PGX](https://github.com/jackc/pgx) for database aaccess - `database/sql` would be fine as well, but PGX is PostgreSQL optimized and is a good choice when tied to Postgres.
-4. Taskfile instead of Makefile - There is nothing inherently wrong with Makefile, Taskfile is a reasonable alternative with simple, validatable YAML syntax
+5. [Taskfile](https://taskfile.dev/) instead of Makefile - There is nothing inherently wrong with Makefile, Taskfile is a reasonable alternative with simple, validatable YAML syntax
-5. Pre-commit - makes sure that users cannot commit / push code that isn't up to standards
+6. [Pre-commit](https://pre-commit.com/) - makes sure that users cannot commit / push code that isn't up to standards.
+In this project we check formatting, linting, golang critic, among others to keep the repo tidy.

 ## Pre-requisites

 1. Install [Docker](https://docs.docker.com/get-docker/).
 Used for testing
+2. Install [Taskfile](https://taskfile.dev/), required to do pretty much anything
-2. Install [Pre-Commit](https://pre-commit.com/).
+3. Install [Pre-Commit](https://pre-commit.com/).
 This project uses pre-commit to ensure code is all nice and tidy before others can see it.
-3. Install the pre-commit hooks by running `pre-commit install`
+4. Install the pre-commit hooks by running `pre-commit install`
-4. Install [Atlas](https://atlasgo.io/getting-started).
-Atlas is used for database migrations.
-Note: you can skip this step and just rely on docker
+5. Optionally install [Atlas](https://atlasgo.io/getting-started).
+Atlas is used for database migrations.  **Note: you can skip this step and just rely on docker, as atlas is only needed to explore its abilities**

+## Quick Start

+Make sure you have Docker and Taskfile installed...

+1. Run `task server.run`
+   1. Starts up the postgres docker database
+   2. Runs migrations so the database is ready
+   3. Performs a build of the REST API
+   4. Starts the REST API on port 1323.
+Access on http://localhost:1323

 ## Project Structure